swiftlang/swift-evolution/proposals/0000-updated-integers.md

-  The possibility to initialize instances of any concrete integer type with values of any other concrete integer type enables writing functions that operate on more than one type conforming to `Integer`, such as, heterogeneous comparisons or bit shifts, described later.
+  The possibility to initialize instances of any concrete integer type with values of any other concrete integer type enables writing functions that operate on more than one type conforming to `Integer`, such as heterogeneous comparisons or bit shifts, described later.

 - It removes the overload resolution overhead.

   Arithmetic and bitwise operations can now be defined as free functions delegating work to concrete types.
-This approach significantly reduces the number of overloads for those operations, that used to be defined for every single concrete integer type.
+This approach significantly reduces the number of overloads for those operations, which used to be defined for every single concrete integer type.

 - It enables protocol sharing between integer and floating point types.

   Note the exclusion of the `%` operation from `Arithmetic`.
-Its behavior for floating point numbers is sufficiently different from the one for integers, so that using it in generic context would lead to confusion.
+Its behavior for floating point numbers is sufficiently different from the one for integers that using it in generic context would lead to confusion.

 - It makes future extensions possible.